tsouthen/bcvax-help/privacy_policy.md

 ## Disclosure of Personal Information

 We will not disclose your information to any third party except if you expressly consent or where required by law.

-## Contacting Us

-If you have any questions regarding this privacy policy, you can email bcvaxhelp@gmail.com